doddasakethreddy23/Emotion-Detection-by-Facial-Expressions/README.md

 For more details on the methodology, refer to the PDF document titled `Emotion Recognition by Facial Expression.pdf` included in the repository.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-Feel free to customize the README with additional information about the dataset used, any preprocessing steps, and specific instructions for running each script.